Venaticosuchus: Paleopathology

-Jaw musculature and diet
+Jaw musculature

 Venaticosuchus was the subject of Von Baczko's 2018 study on jaw biomechanics, the first study of its kind to focus on ornithosuchids.
 The study estimated ornithosuchid jaw musculature using osteological correlates and comparison to modern reptiles such as Caiman yacare and Iguana iguana.
 It found several interesting results surrounding jaw action between Venaticosuchus, other ornithosuchids, aetosaurs, and modern crocodilians (represented by Alligator mississippiensis).
 For example, ornithosuchids and aetosaurs had taller skulls than modern crocodilians, creating longer and more vertically inclined moment arms for adductor muscles (i.e. the distance between the jaw joint and the middle of muscles which pull up the jaw).
 Longer moment arms allow for more torque.

 Venaticosuchus had the highest "AM" value (corresponding to the sum of all adductor muscle moment arms) of any of the ornithosuchids, though some of its muscles had lower moment arms than other reptiles sampled.
 Riojasuchus's jaw musculature was dominated by vertically-oriented jaw muscles at the rear of the skull, such as the adductor mandibulae externus (MAME) and adductor mandibulae posterior (MAMP).
 This is likely a result of its slanted skull, elongating the distance between the top of the skull and the jaw joint.
 On the other hand, Ornithosuchus had the highest moment arm values for muscles which stretched from the roof of the mouth to the rear of the jaw, such as the pterygoideus dorsalis (MPtD) and pterygoideus ventralis (MPtV).
 This is probably due to having a high surangular bone of the jaw joint, widening the gap between the palate and jaw muscle attachment points.
 Venaticosuchus's jaw musculature featured most prominently the intramandibular muscle (MI), which extends from the roof of the mouth to the middle of the jaw.
 This probably results from its deep jaw, giving the MI a more extensive attachment point.
 All of the ornithosuchids had comparable contributions from the pseudotemporalis muscle (MPst), which straddles the side of the braincase.
 Alligator and aetosaurs had more substantial contributions from the MPst.
 Alligator also received substantial contributions from MAME and MAMP, while MI contributed to a large portion of the AM value in aetosaurs.
 Aetosaurs also had the highest moment arm for the mandibular depressor muscle (MDM), which lowers the jaw.
 Venaticosuchus had the lowest value for this muscle, followed by Ornithosuchus.
 Nevertheless, ornithosuchid jaw musculature (particularly that of Venaticosuchus) generally resembled that of aetosaurs more than modern crocodilians.